EastfordCommunicator/website/articles/34/8/fish-stories-on-halls-pond.md

 ---
-title: "A day on Halls Pond: Locals Share Fishing Stories on a Frigid February Weekend"
+title: "A Day on Halls Pond: Locals Share Fishing Stories on a Frigid February Weekend"
 author: Randall Chinnock
 ---
 EASTFORD --- What drives people to sit out on a frozen pond for hours in